wurthless-elektroniks/modern-loadfare/cbb/readme.md

 at 0x3B2, then compute `v = bitfield & (1 << (ldv-1))`.
 If the result is non-zero, the
 CB has been revoked and execution will stop with POST 0xA0.

-After that, r22, r23, r24 and r25 are compared to zero.
+After that, r22, r23, r24 and r25 (the CB header values from 0x20~0x40) are compared to zero.
 These arguments should have been passed from the previous stage.
-If they are zero, a flag is set and SMC integrity checks are skipped:
+If they are zero, then the SMC integrity checks are skipped and a flag is set to enter zero-paired mode:

 ```
         00006a48 7f 2b c3 78     or         r11,r25,r24